dart-lang/site-www/src/null-safety/faq.md

 the `add` function to build the list.
 That is less error-prone and more readable.

-## Why aren't optional proto fields nullable?

-Optional proto fields return a default if not set, never `null`.
-For example, the default `String` is the empty string.
-Trying to set an optional proto field to `null` is a runtime error.

-You must use the generated `has` method to check if a field was set, and the generated `clear` method to clear it.

 ## What happened to the default List constructor?

 You may encounter this error: